 Allotments and Community Food Gardens

 Growing plants for food – be it vegetables, fruit or herbs – takes place in many of the spaces you can visit during Open Gardens weekend.
 In some cases, however, sharing the necessary resources and facilities to grow produce sustainably has become the focal point for a community.
-Visiting these gardens will give kitchen gardeners a host of tips and ideas but will also offer a glimpse of the community life that revolves
+Visiting these gardens will give kitchen gardeners a host of tips and ideas but will also offer a glimpse of the community life that revolves around growing spaces.

 A number of historic buildings will open their gardens during the weekend.
 Visit the centuries-old gardens surrounding the Inns of Court, see how obsolete buildings and the spaces around them have been repurposed for the 21st Century, and step back in time through the gardens of some of the capital’s famous names.
 Don’t forget to take in a few of London’s iconic garden squares – a wide variety of these green gems will open their gates to ticketholders.